-A faculty member who is recalled within the specified three- (3) year period for tenured faculty or two- (2) year period for tenure-track faculty shall have restored all sick leave accrued on the effective date of layoff.
+A faculty member who is recalled within the specified three (3)-year period for tenured faculty or two (2)-year period for tenure-track faculty shall have restored all sick leave accrued on the effective date of layoff.
 Tenured faculty shall be recalled with full tenure, and non-tenured faculty shall be recalled with the number of years of prior service at the University counting as part of the probationary period.
-Further, the salary for such positions filled through recall of terminated faculty shall be negotiable but in no case shall the faculty member receive less than he/she was paid at the time of termination.
+Further, the salary for such positions filled through recall of terminated faculty shall be negotiable but in no case shall the faculty member receive less than their salary at the time of termination.

 10.7.8.2.
-NOTICE TO INDIVIDUAL FACULTY
+Notice to Individual Faculty

-If the Board of Regents' final action includes the termination of faculty, the president or his/her designee shall give written notice, with a confirmation of receipt, of that fact to the faculty to be terminated.
+If the Board of Regents' final action includes the termination of faculty, the president or designee shall give written notice, with a confirmation of receipt, of that fact to the faculty to be terminated.
 The notices shall include a statement of the conditions requiring termination of employment, a general description of the procedures followed in making the decision, and a disclosure of pertinent financial or other data upon which the decision was based.
 A faculty member receiving such notice may request clarification.
 The president and the Board shall make every reasonable effort to ensure that notice to tenured or tenure-track faculty be given not less than 75 calendar days before the effective date of termination.
 In addition, reasonable effort shall be made to ensure that no faculty appointment is terminated before the end of the academic year in which the financial exigency occurs.

 10.7.8.3.
-UNEMPLOYMENT COMPENSATION
+Unemployment Compensation

-Any faculty terminated shall be eligible for unemployment compensation if he/she meets the conditions of qualification for benefits defined in Chapter 341 of the Kentucky Revised Statutes.
+Any faculty terminated shall be eligible for unemployment compensation if they meet the conditions of qualification for benefits defined in Chapter 341 of the Kentucky Revised Statutes.
 (See especially KRS 341.350.)
-Benefits are calculated in accordance with KRS 341.380 et seg.
+Benefits are calculated in accordance with KRS 341.380 et seq.

 10.7.9.
-REVIEW OF INDIVIDUAL TERMINATIONS
+Review of Individual Terminations

 10.7.9.1.
-REQUEST FOR A HEARING
+Request for a Hearing